TNRIS/m2m-api-scripts/README.md

 - `cd m2m-api-scripts/src`
 - `pip install -r requirements.txt`
 - make a copy or edit the name of the ./src/config/__set-env-secrets-example.sh__ file so you have just a __set-env-secrets.sh__ file in the same directory or wherever you want.
-- edit the __set-env-secrets.sh__ file to include your specific AWS and USGS M2M credentials, as well as the S3 bucket and key information if you are going to save data to S3.
+- edit the __set-env-secrets.sh__ file to include your specific USGS M2M credentials, as well as the S3 bucket and key information if you are going to save data to S3.
 - `source ./src/config/set-env-secrets.sh` to get secrets as local environment variables which are required in the scripts.
 - make necessary changes to script(s) for your specific purpose.
 - `python <insert-script-name-you-want-to-run-here.py>` to run script